BoevaLab/CanSig/docs/preprocessing.rst

 .. todo:: Add image of the chromosome heatmap showing separation of malignant and
     non-malignant cells.

-.. todo:: umap for each score + umap for malignant/non-malignant cells in CNV space.
+.. todo:: UMAP for each score + UMAP for malignant/non-malignant cells in CNV space.

-.. note:: For faster pre-processing plotting can be turned off by setting plot to False.

-.. todo:: Are there other useful plots that we want to add here???

 References
 ----------